-- Appoint an HEC to review scientific protocols and research ethics, and approve protocols, as well as support HEC's operation to ensure fairness and independence from interference; - Protect the rights and welfare of the subjects by requiring the investigators to present their human protocols to HEC for approval - the investigators may only begin their research on the approval date as stated in the Certificate of Approval.
-Any amendment to the protocol must be filed for approval; - Provide HEC with sufficient resources such as meeting locations, document storage, administrative personnel, and office equipment; - 4) Encourage HEC to participate in research ethics training for improved capacity in research approval; and - 5) Promote cooperation between local, national, and regional ethics committees to create a network of information exchange.
+- 1.3.1 Appoint an HEC to review scientific protocols and research ethics, and approve protocols, as well as support HEC's operation to ensure fairness and independence from interference; - 1.3.2 Protect the rights and welfare of the participants by requiring the investigators to present their research involving human protocols to HEC for approval the investigators may only begin their research on the approval date as stated in the Certificate of Approval.
+Any amendment to the protocol must be filed for approval prior to implementation; - 1.3.3 Provide HEC with sufficient resources such as meeting locations, document storage, administrative personnel, and office equipment; - 1.3.4 Encourage HEC to participate in research ethics training for improved capacity in research approval; and - 1.3.5 Promote cooperation between local, national, and regional ethics committees to create a network of information exchange.